 Physical Exams & Sports Physicals

-SPORTS PHYSICALS:Dr. Rojas will be here for Spring Sports Physicals on March 10. students should come to the Nursing Office to sign up or parents may call.
+SPORTS PHYSICALS:Dr. Rojas will be at CHS for Sports Physicals on July 24 and August 7.
+Students should come to the CHS Nursing Office starting at 7 AM.
 Sports physicals will be performed every summer for fall athletics on a first come, first serve basis.
-Contact the GFMS Nurse's Office for dates and times.
 The students will also have an opportunity to see the physician at school prior to the sport season.
 Any physicals done at the primary doctor's office must be on a CCSD sport physical form.

 When you register your child for the first time, birth certificate and immunization records are required.
 The immunization record must include the dates of all doses, as well as the doctor's signature or the clinic's stamp.
 Every student's record must show proof of having received: